The Tetons and the Snake River: Analysis

 The picture was taken from an elevated point of view and depicts the Snake River in a mountainous valley.
 A dramatically lit black-and-white photograph depicts a large river, which snakes from the bottom right to the center left of the picture.
 Dark evergreen trees cover the steep left bank of the river, and lighter deciduous trees cover the right.
 In the top half of the frame, there is a tall mountain range, dark but clearly covered in snow.
 The sky is overcast in parts, but only partly cloudy in others, and the sun shines through to illuminate the scene and reflect off the river in these places.

 Art market

-A mural-sized print of this photograph was sold by $988,000 at Sotheby's New York, on 14 December 2020, the highest price ever reached by a Ansel Adams work.
+A mural-sized print of this photograph was sold for $988,000 at Sotheby's New York, on December 14, 2020, the highest price ever reached by an Ansel Adams work.

-Public collections
+In collections

 There are prints of this picture in the collections of several art museums, including the National Gallery of Art, Washington, D.C., the Philadelphia Museum of Art, the J. Paul Getty Museum, Los Angeles, and the University of Michigan Museum of Art, in Ann Arbor.

+The photograph was also encoded into the grooves of the Voyager Golden Record, two time capsules launched in 1977 and sent into interstellar space by NASA.